IBM/community-automation/docs/docker-image.md

 **NOTES:**

 - You may need to do a **docker logout** before you begin.
-- default ssh keys are comming from your ~/.ssh/id_rsa and ~/.ssh/id_rsa.pub
+- default ssh keys are coming from your ~/.ssh/id_rsa and ~/.ssh/id_rsa.pub

 **Tested on MAC (big sur), Ubunutu 16.04,18.04,20.04, and RHEL 7/8**